 4 Increasing the interference resistance

-Increase the interference resistance of your DSL connection; this reduces the number of interruptions of the DSL connection due to brief disturbances on the DSL line:
+Increase the interference resistance of your DSL connection so that the DSL connection no longer drops or does not drop as often when there are brief disturbances on the DSL line:

 Note:Increasing the interference resistance of the DSL connection can slightly reduce the throughput of the DSL connection.